chengyuyang-njit/chengyuyang-njit.github.io/_pages/about.md

 Latest News
 ------
+- <u>[10/09/2025]</u> Paper "Towards Building AI Doctor and Digital Assistant by Capitalizing on A Mixture of AI Medical Systems" is accepted by <em>The 6th International Conference on Medical Imaging and Computer-Aided Diagnosis</em> at London, UK.
 - <u>[09/10/2025]</u> Paper "Privacy-Preserving Automated Rosacea Detection Based on Medically Inspired Region of Interest Selection" is accepted by <em>IEEE The 2nd International Conference on Electrical and Computer Engineering Researches</em> at Antananarivo, MADAGASCAR.
 - <u>[09/05/2025]</u> Paper "Patch-based Automatic Rosacea Detection Using the ResNet Deep Learning Framework" is accepted by <em>The 6th International Conference on Medical Imaging and Computer-Aided Diagnosis</em> at London, UK.
 - <u>[09/04/2025]</u> Paper "Investigating the Impact of Various Loss Functions and Learnable Wiener Filter for Laparoscopic Image Desmoking" is accepted by <em>The 6th International Conference on Medical Imaging and Computer-Aided Diagnosis</em> at London, UK.